or “Rasta” Rob’s Jamaican “Curried” Chicken

 (This dish may also be cooked in a crock pot for 6 hours at the low setting.
 Remove the lid for the last 10 minutes while you make the rice!)

--It’s best to start with washing and chopping the chicken.
-Then chop the scallions, garlic and ginger.
+-It’s best to start with chopping the scallions, garlic and ginger, and then chop up the chicken.

 -Add the scallions, garlic, ginger, curry, allspice and pepper and cook, stirring often for a few minutes.